BARRETTMEAG/Bioinformatics-Capstone-MeaghanBarrett/scripts/README.md

 ## Scripts Overview

-1- download_genomes.sh contains the script used to download the salmonella genomes (genomes_raw).
+1- download_genomes.sh contains the script used to download the salmonella genomes (assembilies folder), which was further trimmed down into genomes_raw, this contains the 13 genomes that will be used for this project.

 2- run_busco.sh contains the script used to organize raw data for assessment summary (parse_busco_summaries.sh) found in busco_results.